Appeals

 Appeals Filed from the District Court to the Circuit Court

 If you lost your case in District Court, you may appeal to Circuit Court.
-After the Circuit Court decision, if you wish to appeal a second time, you must file a petition for certiorari with the Court of Appeals, Maryland's Highest Court, in a timely manner.
-If your case was originally in Circuit Court, you must also file the petition for certiorari with the Court of Appeals in Annapolis.
+After the Circuit Court decision, if you wish to appeal a second time, you must file a petition for certiorari with the Supreme Court of Maryland, Maryland's Highest Court, in a timely manner.
+If your case was originally in Circuit Court, you must also file the petition for certiorari with the Appellate Court of Maryland in Annapolis.

 Download the Appeal from District Court to Circuit Court Form (PDF)